-Strip approximately 3/8 inch of insulation off the ends of the Boundary Wires to be spliced (3C).
+Strip approximately one-half inch of insulation off the ends of the Boundary Wires to be spliced.
 Make sure the copper Boundary Wire is not corroded.
 If the Boundary Wire is corroded, cut it back to expose clean copper wire.